skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > In fact, a lot of this conversation was unexpected.
 I thought that
 > Enoch, who translated the book, was the most likely party member to
 > talk to Norvus if any of them did.
 I thought perhaps they would all
 > come and see him.
-I never guessed Eomer would go alone.
+I never guessed Eomier would go alone.

 Norvus continues, "It's hard to say.
 His relationship with the guild has always been a bit strained.
 He's never approved of their